How to Start a Pet Accessories Business: 5 Essential Tools for Beginners

 Customer Retention

-Bonus Tips for Long-Term Pet Business Success
+Bonus Tips for Long-Term Success

-• Wholesale: Source fabrics from Spoonflower.
+• Wholesale: Source fabrics from reputable marketplaces.

-• Influencers: Gift products for exposure.
+• Influencers: Gift products for exposure (set expectations).

 • Expand Products: Add matching leashes or catnip blends.